Njs2/njs2-base/README.md

 # @njs2/base
-Base package that includes all necessary features to run this framework.
+Base package that includes all necessary features to run this framework